sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph.md

 1. The speed at which we produce the commit graph is no longer a problem, and
 1. The resources we require to produce the commit graph is no longer a problem, but
-1. The amount of data we're writing into Postgres _is_ a problem.
+1. The amount of data we're writing into PostgreSQL _is_ a problem.

 Our [final and successful effort](https://github.com/sourcegraph/sourcegraph/pull/16636) to fix these time and space issues attacked the problem in two parts.